 Oral presentations will be either research, program or policy abstracts or based on personal experience.
 Personal experience presentations can be traditional oral presentations or in alternative presentation formats, such as posters, artwork or storytelling.

 Workshops are interactive learning opportunities to show the real-life application of techniques and skills.
 They include opportunities for participants to be engaged and actively participate in learning.
 They will run 90 minutes in length.

 Poster Presentations allow for the presentation of key points or highlights of a research project, program, policy or intervention.
 During the designated poster viewing, the author will be available to respond to questions about their work.

 Does CCSA’s Issues of Substance provide simultaneous interpretation?

-What types of Continuing Education Unit (CEU) credits can I earn by attending CCSA’s Issues of Substance conference?
+What types of continuing education unit (CEU) credits can I earn by attending CCSA’s Issues of Substance conference?

-The types of CEU credits an attendee can earn will be determined after the finalization of the conference program this June.
-However, in previous years individuals who have attended CCSA’s Issues of Substance conference have been eligible to receive CEU credits for:
+The type of CEU credits an attendee can earn will be determined after the finalization of the conference program.
+However, in previous years, individuals who attended CCSA’s Issues of Substance conference have been eligible to receive CEU credits for:

 - The Indigenous Certification Board of Canada (ICBOC),